juneyourtech/GM_Hub/README.md

 2. Accessing GitHub and editing source code in a narrower window (to have another window side-by-side, but also actually accommodating smaller screen resolutions).

 I have not gone over all site design details, save the ones that I found useful.
-GitHub site design and its corresponding CSS is generally clean, and gets points for being unobdure.
+GitHub site design and its corresponding CSS is generally clean, and gets points for being inobdure.

 I have not decided on a license yet.